Experiment 2

 You can download all our data here:

-The file has 4 columns.
-The first two need to be ignore in this experiment.
-The third one is the distance travelled by the actuator in $\mu$m.
-The last column is the number of count on the detector for 2 second of acquisition.
+The files have 3 columns.
+The first one is the distance travelled by the actuator in $\mu$m.
+The second column is the number of counts seen by the detector, in a range of 2 seconds.
+The last column is the same number of counts, but per seconds.

 Graphics